kamwoh/ghn/README.md

 [1] Fan, L. (2017).
 Revisit Fuzzy Neural Network: Demystifying Batch Normalization and ReLU with Generalized Hamming Network.
 Nokia Technologies Tampere, Finland.

 ### Feedback
-Suggestions and opinions of this work (both positive and negative) are greatly welcome.
+Suggestions and opinions of this implementation are greatly welcome.
 Please contact the us by sending email to Kam Woh Ng at `kamwoh at gmail.com` or Chee Seng Chan at `cs.chan at um.edu.my`